-4.4 SCORERS
+4.5 SCORERS

 Scorers appointed by the Chief Statistical Officer are responsible for fairly and impartially scoring targets.
 Scorers can be competition officials, team officials or competitors, except that competitors cannot score their own targets.
 Scorers must be trained in the method of scoring used at that competition (manual or VIS).
+When paper targets are used, Scorers are responsible for making all initial decisions regarding the number and scores of shots fired.

-4.5 TECHNICAL OFFICER
+4.6 TECHNICAL OFFICER